giulia-vivarelli/AIFairness-Project/docs/source/index.rst

 .. image:: Akkodis_Dataset_Analysis_files/Akkodis_Dataset_Analysis_73_0.png

-The most frequent type of **event** is the “*CV Request*”, meaning that Akkodis has not yet received anything from that candidate.
-This could mean that for this kind of candidates there’s no way to determine whether they are eligible or not for the position.
-The distribution of ``Candidate State`` values for candidates that have not yet sent their CV is the following:
+The most common type of **event** is "*CV Request*", which means that Akkodis has not yet received anything from that candidate.
+This could mean that for this type of candidate it is not possible to determine whether or not they are suitable for the position in question.
+The distribution of ``Candidate State`` values ​​for candidates who have not yet sent their CV is as follows:

 .. image:: Akkodis_Dataset_Analysis_files/Akkodis_Dataset_Analysis_75_0.png

-The majority of this candidates have "*imported*" as ``Candidate State``, which means that there's no way to evaluate their suitability.
+Most of these candidates have "*Imported*" as their ``Candidate State`` value, which means there is no way to assess their eligibility.

 .. parsed-literal::
     The 53.52% of the dataset \is composed of 'Imported' candidates that have \not sent their CV yet